dfsp-spirit/brainload/README.md

 ## Interface (WIP)

-Here is an example usage that loads surface data for a subject:
+Here are some example usages that load brain surface data.

+### Load the brain mesh and morphometry data for a single subject in subject space

 ```python
 from brainload.freesurferdata import parse_subject